 The Volkswagen Harlequin is an incredibly quirky car, but there are a few interesting tidbits you may not have known about it.
 For starters, there is a way to determine the car’s original base color.
 If you look at the roof, rocker panels, and C-pillar, that’ll tell you whether the car was originally red, yellow, green, or blue.

-And whatever base color the Golf had would determine what color the other parts were.
-The Truth About Cars explains that, if the base color was red, the front doors were yellow, the rear doors were green, and the front grille was blue.
-However, this was only the case for the 264 cars sold to North America.
+Additionally, whatever base color the Golf had would determine what color the other parts were.
+The Truth About Cars explains that if the base color was red, the front doors were yellow, the rear doors were green, and the front grille was blue.
+However, this was only true for the 264 cars sold in North America.
 European VW Polos all came in the same configuration.

-Despite their strange color scheme and fun personality, Volkswagen Harlequins sold rather poorly in the states.
-Yes, 264 cars were made, which gave every VW dealer zero to two Harlequins a piece.
-But the dealerships that got zero were lucky.
+Despite their strange color scheme and fun personality, Volkswagen Harlequins sold poorly in the States.
+Yes, 264 cars were made, which gave every VW dealer, at max, two Harlequins a piece.
+However, the dealerships that got zero units were lucky.

 The Harlequin sold poorly in the states, only known by a select few, Ross included.
-Even with their use at the 1996 Olympic games, some of the once Harlequins were taken back to a shop, then rearranged to match the original color.
+Even with their use at the 1996 Olympic games, some Harlequins were taken back to a shop and then rearranged to match the original color.

-But that doesn’t make these odd cars any less special.
+Still, that doesn’t make these odd cars any less special.
 After all, it takes gumption to push the boundaries of what a car can be.
-Volkswagen tried something, and it went okay, leaving us with a surreal and strange little hatchback.
+Volkswagen tried something, and it went OK, leaving us with a surreal and strange little hatchback.
 One with more character than any new car on the road today.